-During one of my work breaks, I decided to take it out back and make a cup.
+During one of my work breaks, I decided to take it out back and make a cup of fresh coffee.

-Using my Camp Stove 2 by Biolite, I boiled up a cup of water and added a spoonful of the orange, rocky looking coffee.
+Using my Camp Stove 2 by Biolite, I boiled up a cup of water and added a spoonful of the orange, rocky-looking ground coffee.

-After stirring the coffee it completely dissolved and turned into a hot black liquid that didn’t taste too bad.
+After stirring the ground coffee, it completely dissolved and turned into a hot black liquid that didn’t taste too bad.